moonshot-nagayama-pj/QPnP/README.md

 ## Making Contributions

-Before you commit, ensure that `check.sh` does not output any error.
+Before you commit, ensure that `check.bash` does not output any error.
 This script checks for formatting errors as well as semantics in Python and shell scripts.

 ### Formatting